xxgicoxx/opensubtitles-bot/README.md

 ### 1. OpenSubtitles
 ````
 # Create an OpenSubtitles account
-Create an OpenSubtitles account on https://opensubtitles.org/
+Create an OpenSubtitles account on https://opensubtitles.com/

-# UserAgent
+# API Key
-Request your own UserAgent https://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst#Howtorequestanewuseragent.
-Only for testing and developing purposes you can use special user agent "TemporaryUserAgent".
-Never use this UA as default/public/in production code, we periodically change this and your APP will stop work!
-Also don't abuse usage of this test user agent
+You can obtain an api key in the API consumers (https://www.opensubtitles.com/consumers) section of your profile.
+Create a consumer object that will contain the required api key.

 # Credentials
 Save your credentials from OpenSubtitles